ManuelDMorales/datagen-sngw-phen/README.md

 # Important instructions

 1. All scripts were run locally, then you will need to edit path locations in cells for read files.
 The set of 600 phenomenological waveforms used in this work is available in the public folder [Waveforms_orig](https://drive.google.com/drive/folders/1GuOWzGEHlAedqWZcCAShcAanpDnC1bIy?usp=sharing).
-Download this folder and locate it in your local machine as shown in the tree detailed in the previous section.
+Download this folder and locate it in your local machine as shown in the tree detailed in implementation structure.

 2. In the input of `Prepare_Waveforms.ipynb` script, you can change the rescaling factor (Resc_factor) to change the SNR values of injected signals.
 Depending on this rescaling factor (and the noise realization), the distribution of SNR values can change.
 To explore this distribution, run the `Populations.ipynb` script.